LAX - MEL

 • Which airline alliances offer flights from Los Angeles to Melbourne?

-oneworld, and Star Alliance are the airline alliances operating flights between Los Angeles and Melbourne, with Star Alliance being the most commonly used for this route.
+Star Alliance is the only airline alliance operating flights between Los Angeles and Melbourne.

 • On which days can I fly direct from Los Angeles to Melbourne?